Best Business Debt Consolidation Loans in 2025

 Business debt consolidation vs. refinancing a business loan

-It’s important to note that business debt consolidation is different from refinancing business debt.
+It’s important to note that business debt consolidation differs from refinancing business debt.
 Refinancing allows you to replace an existing loan with a new one that has better terms, but it doesn’t give you the opportunity to combine multiple sources of debt into one.

 How to consolidate business debt